PC-Fullstack-PT-Jan-2020/cheatsheet-github-commands/README.md

 ## keywords to know

 - locally: existing on your computer
-- repository: a folder where git watches your file changes
+- repository: a folder where git watches your file changes (aka repo)
   - added files
   - deleted files
   - modified files